SirD3V4L07/TicTacToe/readme.md

+Notes for next session:
+"move" is not defined at makeMove() because I added a for loop for invalid input check and the scope stays within the for loop.
+Need to find a way to input check and send out the move value.

 To-do List:
 -Store the gameboard as an array inside of a Gameboard object -Players are also going to be stored in objects